RagavendranMRN/CSS/Keyframe_Animation/readme.md

 # CSS Animation
-This repo contains the variouskey animation using only CSS
+This repo contains the various key animation using only CSS

 ```
 Loading_1